Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 1. To be able to easily view information related to the store.
 2. To be able to override information and easily update if a user is having an issue with verification or part of their account
 3. To be able to look at the full order history and easily identify orders if they want changing.
-4. To be able to....
- - NEEED A FEW MORE THINGS IN HERE

 ## Design Choices